 I always recommend starting with the dimensions that you have to work with in your home.

 You may have a couple of places in mind where you can install your new machine.
 Get busy measuring them up so you know exactly where your new washer will go and that if it will fit!

 Once you know how much space you have, you’ll be able to see the dimensions of each washer and begin homing in on your perfect match.

-Are They Really Eco-Friendly?
+Are Built-In Washing Machines Really Eco-Friendly?